mortael/script.skinshortcuts/resources/docs/advanced/Overriding an action.md

 * Override a specific action - useful to provide extra functionality, such as CinemaVision for example
 * Override all shortcuts action in a menu - useful to provide a 'first click' function, for example
-* Add a supplemantary action to all shortcuts in a menu - useful for a power menu, for example
+* Add a supplementary action to all shortcuts in a menu - useful for a power menu, for example

 ## Override a specific action